INFORMATION FOR PARENTS

 Regular e-mails are sent to parents/carers detailing what activities we will be doing with the children, general news and useful dates for your diary.
 Information is also shared via our Facebook page.

-I am mummy to four little ones – Matilda, 9, Jack, 7, Henry 5 and Archie 2.
-I have been a stay at home mum for nearly 10 years but before that was a History and Politics teacher in London secondary schools.
-I still keep my hand in by doing A Level and GCSE exam marking each year.
-I have been on the Pre-School Committee for a couple of years now and am pleased to do a small part in helping such a fantastic place. xxx
+I am mummy to four not so little ones – Matilda, 11, Jack, 9, Henry 7 and Archie nearly 4.
+I have been a stay at home mum for over 10 years but before that was a History and Politics teacher in London secondary schools.
+I still keep my hand in by doing A Level and GCSE exam marking each year and one-to-one tuition.
+I have been on the Pre-School Committee for many years now and am pleased to do a small part in helping support such a fantastic place.

 I am a mum of three.
 My eldest, Penny, was at Pre-School for two years before moving up to Pirton School and absolutely loved her time there.
 My middle boy, Theo, is currently enjoying the wonderful experiences that attending Pirton Pre-School provides and my youngest will surely attend too in a couple of years’ time.
 I feel so very lucky to be part of such a lovely, welcoming community that supports our most precious mini people to flourish.